Thomas County DUI Court Process

 In Thomas County, DUI cases are typically handled by the Thomas County State Court.
 This court is responsible for hearing misdemeanor cases, including Driving Under the Influence (DUI).

-• Finding Your Court Date: Your court date will be listed on the citation you received at the time of your arrest.
+- Finding Your Court Date: Your court date will be listed on the citation you received at the time of your arrest.
 You can also contact the Thomas County Clerk of Court to confirm your court date and time.
 You will likely need to provide your name and citation number to locate your case.
-The Clerk of Court's office can be reached at (Insert Phone Number of Thomas County Clerk of Court here.
-Research and add the actual phone number.)
+The Clerk of Court's office can be reached at (Phone number to be added - research and insert the actual phone number of Thomas County Clerk of Court.)

 The Court Process Timeline